 Stratford is a somewhat ethnically-diverse borough.
 The people who call Stratford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stratford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Stratford include Italian, German, English, and Polish.

 The most common language spoken in Stratford is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Tagalog.